History of the House

 Architect Richard Sharp Smith was engaged to draw up plans for a substantial home for Mr. Jackson and his wife.
 Richard Sharp Smith had been the Supervising Architect under Richard Morris Hunt while Biltmore Estate was being constructed for George Vanderbilt from 1890-1895.
 We have been fortunate to be visited by one of Mr. Jackson's granddaughters who shared some photos of her father as a young boy less than 10 years old that were taken outdoors with this house in the background.

 A complete set of floor plans for the house comprising each floor as well as front, side, and rear elevation drawings, all signed by Mr. Smith, were rediscovered at the Historic Archives at the Asheville City Hall in early 1994.
-This discovery was made about four months after I had completed the total renovation of the house.
+This discovery was made about four months after the total renovation of the house.

 Research has revealed that the house was purchased by Mr. Wythe Peyton in 1921.
 Mr. Peyton had been one of North Carolina's first highway engineers.
 He later became Post Master of Asheville.
 The Peytons raised four sons while living here.
 Mr. Peyton was also a prominent member of the Men's Garden Club of Asheville and was known for prize fruits and vegetables from the extensive gardens that were on the property at the time.
 Mr. Peyton died in 1956 and his widow held the property into the 1960s.